abbiekressner/abbiekressner.github.io/kressner-cv.md

     - Advised in the areas of acoustics and signal processing for new product development

-* Graduate Research Assistant · Sensory Information Processing Lab at the Georgia Institute of Technology · 8/2009 to 5/2015
+* Graduate Research Assistant · Georgia Institute of Technology · 8/2009 to 5/2015

-    - TODO
+    - Evaluated the generalizability of the Hearing Aid Speech Quality Index (HASQI)
+    - Investigated the effect of statistical structure in the gains applied during noise reduction by conducting listener experiments with both normal-hearing listeners and cochlear implant recipients

 * Research Assistant · Vanderbilt University ·  Nashville, Tennessee, USA · 1/2009 to 7/2009

     - Developed Graphical User Interface in Matlab for implementing principal component analysis on event-related potentials of speech process

 * Research Intern · Widex A/S · Værløse, Denmark · 1/2008 to 7/2008